-Equifax hack: Canadians and Brits left in dark about their data
+Equifax hack: Canadians and British victims left in dark about their data

-Five days have passed since Equifax revealed a data breach that compromised the personal information of hundreds of millions of people.
+Five days have passed since Equifax revealed a data breach that compromised the personal information of millions of people.

 But victims in Britain and Canada are still in the dark.